-Walk to the back of the Rome Termini train station and you will stumble upon Via Marsala.
+Walk to the back of the Rome Termini train station and you stumble upon via Marsala.

 From here, buses run every hour to the airport and for €6/person, it is the cheapest way.
 The train is €14.
-An Airport shuttle from our hotel is €48 for 4 people, but if the hotel cannot muster four people together, you need to pay for the full fare.
+An Airport shuttle from our hotel is €48 for 4 people, but if the hotel cannot muster four people together, you must pay for the full fare.

 Be at the bus stop 10 minutes before departure.
 You can buy tickets on the bus – seats are tight.
 The journey takes about 50 minutes and only picks-up once along the way.

 The bus stops at Terminal 3.
 This is the spot to take the return bus back to the train station, which runs every 15-20 minutes from the airport and stops twice.
-On returning to Rome, this trip took 1.5 hours as it was during peak-hour traffic.
+On returning to Rome, this trip took 1.5 hours due to peak-hour traffic.

 Returning to Cosenza with Trenitalia

-I have to say, not only was booking the Trenitalia tickets from Rome to Cosenza (Calabria), easy to do online from Australia, but the very comfortable train actually arrived on time.
+I have to say, not only is booking the Trenitalia tickets from Rome to Cosenza (Calabria), easy to do online from Australia, but the very comfortable train actually is on time.
 This is the same train as coming up from Cosenza over 5 weeks’ ago.
-The 09:26 am train (€50) left right on the dot and not too crowded yet.
+The 09:26 am train (€50) leaves right on the dot and not too crowded yet.
 I’m sure it will fill up quickly.

-And as the train glides its way smoothly down to the deep south, the ever-changing landscape gets better and less congested…like being swallowed up into the last frontier (exaggerating a tad).
+And as the train glides its way smoothly down to the deep south, the ever-changing landscape gets better and less congested.
+It’s as if the south is swallowing you up into the last frontier – exaggerating.

-Arrived at the change-over station of Paola again but the train was to be 10 minutes late…no big deal really, as time is on our side.
-The connecting train to Cosenza (€2.40) is on an older train and a slightly smelly one at that.
-It is only about 20 minutes to Cosenza, so a very short trip indeed.
+Arriving at the change-over station of Paola, the train is 10 minutes late…no big deal really, as time is on our side.
+The connecting train to Cosenza (€2.40) is on an older train and a slightly smelly one at that – it’s only about 20 minutes to Cosenza.

 Great to be back!